I'm a member

 Reduced-Intensity Conditioning for Allogeneic HSCT

 The disease is staged by estimating tumor mass, based on various clinical parameters like hemoglobin, serum calcium, number of lytic bone lesions, and the presence or absence of renal failure.
-Multiple myeloma usually evolves from an asymptomatic premalignant stage (termed “monoclonal gammopathy of undetermined significance” or MGUS).
+Multiple myeloma usually evolves from an asymptomatic premalignant stage (termed monoclonal gammopathy of undetermined significance).
 Treatment is usually reserved for patients with symptomatic disease (usually progressive myeloma), whereas asymptomatic patients are observed, as there is little evidence that early treatment of asymptomatic multiple myeloma prolongs survival when compared to therapy delivered at the time of symptoms or end-organ damage.
 In some patients, an intermediate asymptomatic but more advanced premalignant stage is recognized, and referred to as smoldering multiple myeloma.
 The overall risk of disease progression from smoldering to symptomatic multiple myeloma is 10% per year for the first 5 years, approximately 3% per year for the next 5 years, and 1% for the next 10 years.

 POEMS syndrome (also known as osteosclerotic myeloma, Crow-Fukase syndrome, or Takasuki syndrome) is a rare, paraneoplastic disorder secondary to a plasma-cell dyscrasia.
 This complex, multiorgan disease was first described in 1938, but the acronym POEMS was coined in 1980, reflecting hallmark characteristics of the syndrome: polyneuropathy, organomegaly, endocrinopathy, M protein, and skin changes.
 No single test establishes the presence of POEMS syndrome.
-Its pathogenesis is undefined, although some evidence suggests it is mediated by imbalance of proinflammatory cytokines including interleukin-1β (IL-1β), IL-6, and tumor necrosis factor-α; vascular endothelial growth factor may also be involved.
+Its pathogenesis is undefined, although some evidence suggests it is mediated by imbalance of proinflammatory cytokines including interleukin (IL)-1β (IL-1β), IL-6, and tumor necrosis factor-α; vascular endothelial growth factor may also be involved.
 However, specific criteria have been established, and the syndrome may entail other findings in the constellation of signs and symptoms, as shown in the Table.
 Both major criteria and at least one of the minor criteria are necessary for diagnosis.

 The prevalence of POEMS syndrome is unclear.
 A national survey in Japan showed a prevalence of about 0.3 per 100,000.
 Other large series have been described in the United States and in India.
 In general, patients with POEMS have a superior overall survival compared with that of MM, nearly 14 years in a large series from the Mayo Clinic.
 However, given the rarity of POEMS, no randomized controlled trials of therapies have been reported.
 Numerous approaches have included ionizing radiation, plasmapheresis, intravenous immunoglobulin, interferon alfa, corticosteroids, alkylating agents, azathioprine, tamoxifen, transretinoic acid, and high-dose chemotherapy with autologous HSCT support.
-Optimal treatment involves eliminating the plasma cell clone, for example, by surgical excision or local radiation therapy for an isolated plasmacytoma, or systemic chemotherapy in patients with disseminated disease, such as medullary disease or multiple plasmacytomas.
+Optimal treatment involves eliminating the plasma cell clone, for example, by surgical excision or local radiotherapy for an isolated plasmacytoma, or systemic chemotherapy in patients with disseminated disease, such as medullary disease or multiple plasmacytomas.
 Given the underlying plasma cell dyscrasia of POEMS, newer approaches to MM, including bortezomib, lenalidomide, and thalidomide, are also under investigation.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.